 - Insufficient refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly transfer heat, and consequently 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
+Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly transfer heat, and in effect 'overcools' itself.
+The result of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C just turned into an old-school icebox.

-- Do what you can to ensure airflow is not restricted.
+- Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and ensure that they are not blocked by furniture or drapery.
+Open all the registers completely and ensure that they are not obstructed by furniture or drapery.

 - Call Atmostemp Service Experts.
 The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.